GuillermoFCampoamor/StringClasses/README.md

 String Buffer works synchronized.
 This means that when working with thread programming, two or more threads cannot call an String Builder simultaneously.
 This affects to the performarce of the method an its slower than the  String Builder method

-String Builder works non-synchronizes.
+String Builder works non-synchronized.
 This class is the worst to use when working with threads but it provides a better performance than String Buffer.
 When using mono thread programs, this method is ideal for the management of strings